water-sucks/nixed/README.md

 ## Roster

-I name all of my machines after my favorite players from the Las Vegas Raiders.
+I name all of my machines after my favorite players from the Oakland Raiders\*.
 It's a time-honored thing for me; I've always done that with my personal machines.
 Let's see the lineup!

+\* To all the people going "um, akshually, it's Las Vegas!", I don't want to hear it!
+The Autumn Wind is a Raider no matter the location ;}

 <!--alex disable he-she her-him gals-man damn beast -->